killjaqular/picasso/README.md

 ### Recipes:

 `database` - Pulls the Docker image of a `postgresql` free to use database and includes the project's tables, triggers, configurations, etc.<br>
-`server` - Builds our HTTP Server solution.
+`server` - Builds our `HTTP Server` solution.
-# picasso